Janeyin600/WaterBot/README.md

 test water properties at different temperatured, you may need to modify the experimental values in the scripts.
 If you have any feedback about this program, drop me a few lines to jiyin >_< ucsd.edu.
 I wil be also glad to answer any questions you have.

+Acknowledgements

+Many thanks to Niel Henriksen who provided great advice on how to compute enthalpy vaporizations, and David Slochower who provided siginicant help on my Python programming.
+And our project leader, Michael Gilson, of course.